 The decoration of the main nave side walls was completed by two large bands.
 The initial and final sections of the bands are attributed to the time of Theodoric, whereas the central sections are believed to have been added after 540 (or perhaps they replaced previous mosaics).

 The two initial sections depicted Classis, the harbour of Ravenna, and the Palace of Theodoric (which is shown in the introductory page).
-They included some figures (most likely Theodoric and members of his court) which were deleted so that these sections do not include human beings, thus recalling Byzantine mosaics at the Umayyad Mosque of Damascus.
+They included some figures (most likely Theodoric and members of his court) which were deleted so that these sections do not include human beings.

 The Council of Ephesus in 431 had confirmed the title of "Theotokos", Mother of God, on the Virgin Mary, and here we see her enthroned and receiving equal and parallel adoration with that accorded to her Son on the opposite wall.
 T. G. Jackson